uc-lhcb/pv-finder/ana/README.md

 Code to analyze events.

-This is now compiled.
+This is now fully compilable.
 Like any CMake project, you run:

 ```bash
 cmake -S . -B build